dettonville/ansible-utils/docs/x509_certificate_verify.md

       * The module works with both PEM and DER encoded certificates and keys.
       * At least one verification property must be provided.
+      * Modulus comparison is performed only for RSA keys when issuer_path is provided.
+      * Use chain_path to include intermediate certificates when verifying certificates not directly signed by the root CA.

 REQUIREMENTS:  cryptography>=1.5, pyopenssl